Did you know that two of our favourite Easter foods are highly toxic for dogs?

 1. Hot Cross Buns

-Sultanas and raisins (and all grapes) are toxic for dogs.
+Sultanas and raisins (and all grapes) are toxic to dogs.
 The toxin they contain is a bit of a mystery, but we do know that it can affect and reduce kidney function.
 It’s serious.

 The reaction varies from one pup to another, but in some of the worst cases, it only takes a few sultanas to cause injury.
 The reaction is often delayed, so you might not see signs of toxicity for 1-2 days.